olivesarenice/olivesarenice.github.io/_posts/2023-11-13-de-interview-notes.md

 My personal example (1): <br> ETL of time-series sensor data and batch quality data for control tower dashboard.

 1. Business requirement

     Need for a dashboard which aggregated data from various parts of the business, including SAP, manufacturing equipment, lab testing software.

 2. Data sources:

     - Tabular product quality/ transaction data from Azure Cloud Database.

     - Time-series sensor streams stored in InfluxDB, along with timestamp manufacturing metadata in on-prem SQL Server tables.
 80+ sensors over 10 years (1000s of manufacturing batches)

     - Experimental testing data from on-prem Oracle database of our Lab Information System (LIMS) (~20GB of data spread across multiple tables)

 3. Business logic:

     All data belongs to individual `production_batch`, which are categorised by their `product_type`.
 We want to analyse and display the product quality, sensor data, and testing data, by `production_batch`.

     - Tabular product quality data from Azure:

-        Connection to

     - Time-series sensor streams:

         Used the associated metadata in SQL Server to get the start and end times for each `production_batch`, then query Influx with these time-ranges to get relevant time-series.

         Downsampled time-series from millisecond precision to 1 min for dashboard display.

     - Experimental testing data:

         Oracle DB is used for system operation OLTP, **not** meant for OLAP.